sbcs-informatics/sbcs-informatics.github.io/1_11_singularity_pilot.md

 ##### Issues
-Singularity is running with surprising smoothness, but not everything worked straight out of the box.
+Singularity is running with surprising smoothness, but not everything worked right away.

+###### MPI - SOLVED
+Had to install correct version of OpenMPI and install openssh-server to get it working.
+More details in the MPI section above.

 ###### Image size - WORKAROUND
 Singularity does not automatically create an image of the correct size for your container, you need to specify the image size in the create step and if its too small the bootstrap step will fail.
 On the other hand you do not want to specify a huge image size because you will need to copy the image around afterwards!